chaerim-kim/chaerim-kim.github.io/_posts/2020-12-01-Projects-LeedsInsp.md

 - Python
 - [Flask](https://flask.palletsprojects.com/) - Micro web framework for Python
 - HTML, CSS - Templating and styling of the web service
+- REST APIs - To fetch relevant information for the service

 ## ⚒ Installation / 실행 방법